Fangqiang Ding

 🎯 My research agenda centers on Physical AI, which integrates advanced artificial intelligence with physical systems (e.g., self-driving cars, robots, wearables, industrial and IoT devices) to enable them to perceive, reason, and interact with the physical world.
 My long-term vision is a human-machine symbiotic ecosystem where human and embodied intelligence coexist, collaborate and co-evolve.

 🚀 Achieving this vision requires systems that are not only increasingly capable, but also trustworthy and scalable in the real world.
-Trustworthy systems operate safely, reliably, and robustly across diverse environments and tasks, while protecting human privacy and aligning with human values.
-Scalable systems can be developed and deployed efficiently at scale through more affordable sensing and computation, as well as data collection, annotation, and learning pipelines.
-These core values motivate my research to address three key challenges, i.e., condition-adaptive, privacy-aware, cost-effective, for real-world deployment.
+Trustworthy systems operate safely, reliably, and robustly across diverse environments and tasks, while protecting human privacy.
+Scalable systems should be developed and deployed at scale in a cost-effective way through affordable sensing, computation and data pipelines.
+My research aims to address the real-world challenges that hinder the trustworthy and scalable Physical AI.

-đź’ˇ My recent and ongoing research directions include (but not limited to):
+đź’ˇ My current research directions include (but not limited to):

 • Multisensory perception for reliable mobile autonomoy in the wild

-• Generalized human motion and interaction sensing in real world
+• Generalized and non-intrusive human motion and interaction sensing

 • Long-horizon robotic (loco-)manipulation across tasks and environments